Mido-Hyuga/Mido-Hyuga/README.md

 #### My name is Elmehdi Bouslam and I am a student.
 Welcome to my GitHub repositories.

-- 🌱 I’m currently a student at ALX Africa.
+- 🌱 I’m currently a student at ALX Africa and ENSA Kenitra.
 - 👯 I’m looking to collaborate on exciting projects with other developers.
 - 💬 Feel free to explore my repositories and ask me anything about them.